Skip to content

 A: It creates .ait/ (config, database, worktrees root, agent wrappers under .ait/bin/), installs an envrc for direnv if present, and merges hooks into the agent config files it detects (.claude/settings.json, .codex/hooks.json, .gemini/settings.json).
 It does not modify Git history.
 Run ait doctor afterward to verify.

 A: ait is alpha.
-The current release is 0.55.x and is intended for local dogfooding and early users comfortable with Git workflows.
+The current package version is 1.7.2 and is intended for local dogfooding, power users, and infra-minded engineers comfortable with Git workflows.
 Metadata is local to one repository under .ait/; it is not synchronized across machines.
 Public API and CLI surface are stabilizing but not frozen.

 Q: How do I find a prompt I wrote last month?